ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

     ![Running the mkvg command](./images/terminal-mkvg.png "Running the mkvg command"){: caption="Figure 9.
 Running the mkvg command" caption-side="bottom"}

 6. Run the `crfs` command to create a file system and the `mount` command to mount it.
-The following example shows a mounted file system (`/mksysb`) on the _VM helper_:
+The following example shows a mounted file system (`/mksysb`) on the _helper VM_:

   ![Creating a file system and mounting it](./images/terminal-crfs.png "Creating a file system and mounting it"){: caption="Figure 10.
 Creating a file system and mounting it" caption-side="bottom"}